priyanshubhaskar1/Cloth_Classification_cnn/README.md

+✅ **Model Description**

+This project implements a deep learning–based image classification model built using the Xception Convolutional Neural Network (CNN) architecture.
+The model is designed to perform multi-class image classification with high accuracy by leveraging transfer learning on a pre-trained network.

+The model is developed using TensorFlow and Keras, ensuring scalability, performance efficiency, and easy deployment.

+🔹**Architecture Overview**

+Base Model: Xception (pre-trained on ImageNet)

+Top Layers: Custom fully connected layers added for task-specific learning

+Pooling Layer: Global Average Pooling

+Activation Functions:

+ReLU (hidden layers)

+Softmax (output layer)

+Output Classes: 4 (Multi-class classification)

+🔹**Model Workflow**

+Input images are resized to 299×299×3

+Feature extraction is performed using pre-trained Xception

+Deep features are passed through:

+Global Average Pooling

+Dense Layer (128 neurons)

+Output Dense Layer (4 neurons with Softmax)

+The model predicts the final class probabilities

+🔹**Training Configuration**

+Optimizer: Adam

+Loss Function: Categorical Crossentropy

+Metrics: Accuracy

+Epochs: 10

+Batch Size: 32

+Dataset Type: Image dataset loaded using image_dataset_from_directory

+🔹**Performance Evaluation**

+The trained model is evaluated using the following metrics:

+Mean Absolute Error (MAE)

+Mean Squared Error (MSE)

+Root Mean Squared Error (RMSE)

+R² Score (Coefficient of Determination)

+These metrics provide insights into both classification performance and prediction stability.

+🔹**Key Features of the Model**

+✅ Uses transfer learning for faster convergence and improved accuracy

+✅ Works efficiently with small and medium-scale datasets

+✅ Reduces overfitting using pre-trained feature extraction

+✅ Fully compatible with Kaggle and cloud-based environments

+✅ Can be easily extended to other image classification tasks

+🔹**Applications**

+This model can be adapted for:

+Image-based medical diagnosis

+Object classification

+Industrial defect detection

+Smart surveillance systems

+E-commerce product categorization

+✅** Summary**

+This model demonstrates the practical implementation of transfer learning using Xception for high-accuracy image classification.
+It combines powerful pre-trained feature extraction with custom classification layers to deliver efficient, scalable, and production-ready performance

 **Clothing dataset** (subset)

 This project makes use of a publicly available dataset provided by [Alexey Grigorev](https://github.com/alexeygrigorev) through his GitHub repository.
 I sincerely acknowledge and thank him for sharing high-quality, well-structured, and openly accessible data for educational and research purposes.